Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Analysis

 Most CR galaxies in our sample show strong ionized gas emission lines.
 We have already used kinematic maps derived from emission line spectra to supplement our analysis of stellar populations.
 In this section, we discuss the sources of ionization and gas-phase metallicity.

 To identify the mechanisms driving gas excitation, we employed Baldwin-Phillips-Terlevich diagrams \citep[BPT,][]{bpt}, incorporating the demarcation lines of \citet{kewley01} and \citet{kauffmann03}.
 For each galaxy in our sample, we computed the integrated line flux within the effective radius $R_\mathrm{eff}$ using line flux maps from the MaNGA DAP.
+The $R_\mathrm{eff}$ is the Petrosian effective radius from the NSA.
 We then filtered out faint detections by requiring that the mean \textsc{ganr} within $R_\mathrm{eff}$ exceeds 2 and calculated the corresponding line ratios to construct the BPT diagrams (Fig.~\ref{fig:BPT_sum}).
 In the DAP, \textsc{ganr} is defined as the amplitude of the Gaussian fit of an emission line relative to the median noise measured in two sidebands near the line.
 Our analysis indicates that CR galaxies are evenly distributed across SF, Composite, and AGN/LINER regions (see Tab.~\ref{tab:ioniz_bpt}).

 Interestingly, when moving from stellar CR to pure gas/star CR (excluding cases with stellar CR), the distribution across BPT-[N\ii] classes changes, gas/star CR galaxies tending to populate the AGN region rather than the SF one (see Tab.~\ref{tab:ioniz_bpt}).
 This trend is stronger in galaxies with off-plane gas/star misalignment, and particularly in polar gas disks, which we identified during sample construction (see Sec.~\ref{sec:vis_inspec}).
 This implies that accretion and collisions with pre-existing gas may amplify the impact of shocks on gas ionization and potentially trigger AGN activity, as it was already demonstrated in previous work on spatially resolved spectroscopy \citep{Egorov2019MNRAS.486.4186E}, numerical simulations \citep{Khrapov2024OAst...3320231K} and statistical study \citep{Smirnov2020AstL...46..501S} of polar-ring galaxies.